Jake Yeung

 South San Francisco, CA 94080, USA

-For my training, I was a Human Frontier Science Program (HFSP) fellow with Alexander van Oudenaarden at the Hubrecht Institute.
-Before that, I completed my PhD at the EPFL in computational systems biology advised by Felix Naef.
+For my training, I was a Human Frontier Science Program (HFSP) fellow with Alexander van Oudenaarden at the Hubrecht Institute, and completed my PhD at EPFL in computational systems biology advised by Felix Naef.

 Research themes

-My projects span three approaches: computational methods, technology development, and biological function.
-They often pairs two of these approaches at a time (Fig. 1), bringing in wet and dry lab components.
+My projects span three approaches — theory, experiment, and statistical analysis — and typically pair two of these at a time (Fig. 1), bringing in both wet and dry lab components to address questions in oncology and genome biology.

-Recently, we have recently developed a statistical unmixing method (scChIX-seq) that maps multiple histone modifications in single cells and learns the correlation structure between histone marks (Yeung*, Florescu*, Zeller* et al 2023).
-We are building on these multiplexing/unmixing methods to perform large-scale genetic and drug screening.
+We have also developed a statistical unmixing method (scChIX-seq) that maps multiple histone modifications in single cells and learns the correlation structure between histone marks (Yeung*, Florescu*, Zeller* et al 2023).

-Recently, we have crafted model selection approaches to systematically categorize genes into a handful of groups that share similar regulation.
-These methods allow the diverse gene expression patterns in a biological tissue to be explained in terms of a small number of biological regulatory principles, for example quantifying how much tissue-specific dynamics come from individual transcription factors versus cooperation between pairs (Yeung*, Mermet* et al 2018) or the contribution of sleep-wake driven versus circadian processes in gene expression dynamics (Hor*, Yeung* et al 2019).
-These analyses lead to direct predictions that can be experimentally tested (for example, CRISPR knockout of enhancers Mermet*, Yeung* et al 2018).
+We have developed model selection approaches to categorize genes by shared regulatory logic, reducing diverse expression patterns across a tissue to a small number of interpretable principles — for example, quantifying how much tissue-specific dynamics come from individual transcription factors versus cooperation between pairs (Yeung*, Mermet* et al 2018), or disentangling sleep-wake driven from circadian processes in gene expression (Hor*, Yeung* et al 2019).
+These analyses yield direct predictions testable by experiment, such as CRISPR knockout of enhancers (Mermet*, Yeung* et al 2018), and provide a template for the same regulatory decomposition in disease contexts.